Fierce Mamas of the Big 5

 The lowdown: The black rhino mama, after a 15-month pregnancy, will birth one calf, who will depend on her almost exclusively for about three years.
 Once junior is big enough not to be chomped by a crocodile, wild dog, big cat, or hyena, he will leave mom’s shadow, at which point the only predators that pose a major threat to him are us humans.

-More fun facts: If a buffalo is charging at top speed she can be nearly as fast as a leopard.
+More fun facts: If a rhino is charging at top speed she can be nearly as fast as a leopard.
 Likewise she can match a leopard’s elusiveness if she does not care to be seen.
 So if you do manage to get a snapshot of a rhino running or hiding, consider yourself a lucky safari goer.

 Favourite safaris for spotting rhinos: Black rhino live in Tanzania, parts of Kenya, Namibia, Botswana and regions of South Africa.
 While that sounds like a big range, there are only around 5,400 members of this critically endangered species left in the world, according to the World Wildlife Fund.
 You’ll have good opportunities to look for black rhino around the Ngorongoro Crater on the Tanzania Spectacular or perhaps on a Custom Micato safari that lingers in the Lewa Wildlife Conservancy.